Bullsnake: Diet

-Bullsnakes are very powerful constrictors that eat small mammals, such as mice (including Peromyscus and Reithrodontomys spp.), moles, voles, rats (including Dipodomys spp.), pocket gophers, ground squirrels (including Spermophilus spp.), young rabbits and bats, as well as ground-nesting birds, birds' eggs, smaller snakes (including Crotalus spp.), lizards (including Uta spp.) and insects.
-Their climbing proficiency enables them to raid bird nests (and birdhouses) to eat the nestlings or sitting mother.
+Bullsnakes are very powerful constrictors that eat small mammals, such as mice (including Peromyscus and Reithrodontomys spp.), moles, voles, rats (including Dipodomys spp.), pocket gophers, ground squirrels (including Spermophilus spp.), young rabbits, and bats, as well as ground-nesting birds, birds' eggs, smaller snakes (including Crotalus spp.), lizards (including Uta spp.), and insects.
+Their climbing proficiency enables them to raid birdnests (and birdhouses) to eat the nestlings or sitting mother.
 One snake can eat five small birds within 15 minutes.
 Juvenile bullsnakes depend on small lizards, frogs, and baby mice.

 The idea that bullsnakes occasionally eat rattlesnakes is sometimes given as a reason for humans not to harm bullsnakes when encountering them in the wild; however, a study of 1000 bullsnakes found only two had rattlesnake in their stomach contents, so this is a very rare occurrence.